Rational-Link/Chainlink-Node-Monitoring-Tutorial/README.md

-# Chainlink Monitoring & Alerting with Prometheus and Grafana
+# Chainlink Node Monitoring with Prometheus and Grafana
 This guide outlines how to monitor and alert on key health indicators of a Chainlink node using Prometheus and Grafana.

 ![Alt text](./media/Chainlink-Node-Monitoring-Dashboard.png)